Rumel/RoommateAgreement/Roommate Agreement.md

 58. The official dorm game shall be "Hide the Potato" or "Hide the Orange"

+59. Room 1202 only recognizes the history of the Civil War as according to the events laid forth by Abraham Lincoln: Vampire Hunter

 ##Part II <br />
 ###The Extended Clauses of Room 1202